pattukkaaran/Cassette/_posts/2020-08-06-raanjhanaa-hua-main-tera.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vgm1u2gPxzw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

 **_"Raanjhanaa Hua Main Tera.."_** oozes an early 2000's magic according to me.
-Being a person who always relates time periods with the Music and the Movies that I watch; eventhough this track came in 2013, It smells like an early 2000.
+Being a person who always relates time periods with the Music and the Movies that I watch; even though this track came in 2013, it smells like an early 2000s track.
 This track brings back fond memories of my school crush in Punjab & my staging to sit near her in our school van.
 Even though she bro-zoned me later, the song brings out the school crush josh to me.

 In 2013, ARR gave back to back bang-on albums for Dhanush; Maryan and Raanjhanaa.
 Both being my favorites.
 This song also reminds me of my friendship with a fellow Rahmaniac Arun & our never ending phone calls about Music & Music!
 He's my go-to web tech guy.
 Oh, did I mention?
 He built this blog for me.